Convergence and concentration properties of constant step-size SGD through Markov chains: Introduction

 \subsection{Related works}

 \paragraph{SGD as a Markov chain.} A fairly limited portion of the SGD literature adopts the Markov chain approach.
 Among the earliest,~\cite{pflug1986stochastic} studied the iteration in question for vanishing step-size, while~\cite{bach2013non} considers constant step-size averaged SGD for non-strongly-convex smooth objectives and shows $L_p$ convergence of the excess risk for all $p\geq 1.$ Although their analysis does not use Markov chain theory, they discuss properties of the invariant distribution which the iteration converges to, including a few properties we state in this paper.
 However, they do not derive high-confidence estimation bounds as we do.
-More recently, convergence in Wasserstein distance was established by~\cite{dieuleveut2020bridging} for constant step-size SGD applied to a strongly convex and smooth objective, albeit under a fairly strong co-coercivity condition on each gradient sample.
+More recently, convergence in Wasserstein distance was established by~\cite{dieuleveut2020bridging} for constant step-size SGD applied to a strongly convex and smooth objective, albeit under a co-coercivity condition which is hard to establish in the nonlinear case.
 Further, an expansion of the asymptotic moments of averaged SGD is provided in~\cite{dieuleveut2020bridging} and the Richardson-Romberg extrapolation strategy is studied which allows to reduce the estimation error on the global optimum.
 Most recently,~\cite{yu2021analysis} studied SGD run on a non-convex, non-smooth but quadratically growing objective.
 Under such weakened conditions, they show that the generated Markov chain is geometrically ergodic (see~\cite{meyn2012markov}) and proceed to establish a CLT for the generated Markov iterates.
 They also state results controlling the bias of the limit distribution under additional assumptions such as convexity, $L_4$ control of the gradient noise and a generalized Łojasiewicz condition~\cite{karimi2016linear}.

-\paragraph{High probability bounds.} In addition to establishing the convergence of SGD in expectation, the works of~\cite{rakhlin2011making, bach2013non, bach2014adaptivity} make the further step of stating high-confidence bounds on the final error.
+\paragraph{High probability bounds.} In addition to establishing the convergence of SGD in expectation, the works of~\cite{rakhlin2011making, bach2013non, bach2014adaptivity} go further to state high-confidence bounds on the final error.
 Still, sub-Gaussian concentration only holds under strong bounded gradient assumptions.
 High-confidence deviation results are also stated in~\cite{ghadimi2013optimal} where an accelerated stochastic optimization method for strongly convex composite objectives is studied.
 However, the bounds are sub-exponential while the gradient is assumed to be sub-Gaussian.